UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 Thomas Foley, whose family fortunes come from the iron industry, buys Witley.

-The last Thomas sells Witley for £900,000 (about £48 million today) to the trustees of 16-year-old William Ward, one of the wealthiest individuals in England.
+The Witley estate is sold for £900,000 (about £48 million today) to the trustees of 16-year-old William, Lord Ward, heir to vast industrial riches.

 Witley is let to Queen Adelaide, widow of William IV.
-She is a popular local figure, financing the building of the first village school.
+She is popular locally and pays for the building of the first village school.

-An antique dealer buys the house, stripping it of any remaining valuable items.
+An antique dealer buys the house, stripping it of anything of value that remains.

-The house is scheduled an Ancient Monument, and restoration work begins.
+The house is scheduled as an Ancient Monument, and restoration work begins, continued since 1984 by English Heritage.

 Learn more about Witley Court